prstyd/fitness-web/README.md

 # fitness-web
 Landing page fitness club

-Simple landing page for fitness club, create with html & css bootstrap
+Simple landing page for fitness club

 don't forget to follow me if you like my repo